Golden-breasted Fulvetta by Francesco Veronesi.

 Yunnan Snub-nosed Monkey by Coke & Som Smith.

-The best time for birds in Yunnan is during the northern winter, especially December-January, when migrant species from further north are present, including Black-necked Crane, and late April-early May for many forest species.
+The best time for birds in Yunnan is during the northern winter, especially December-January, when migrant species from further north are present, and late April-early May for many forest species.
 Because of the wide range of altitudes weather conditions during the winter are very variable, from cold and damp, including snow, to hot and sunny.
 High up, gloves and warm clothes are essential.
 Also during this time it is best not to travel during the Chinese New Year holidays which usually last two weeks at the end of January and/or beginning of February.
 The best time for the widest variety of flowering plants is late May through June.

 Mammals of China (Pocket Edition) edited by A Smith and Y Xie.
 PUP, 2013.